Salmo (rapper): 2017–2023: Playlist

 On 6 March 2017 Salmo acted as the protagonist in a Short film named Nuraghes S'Arena, directed by Mauro Aragoni and released exclusively by Paramount Channel.
 Later on 21 July the rapper returned to music with the release of Estate Dimmerda together with a music video.
 On 24 November, Salmo released another single, entitled Perdonami, debuting at the top of the Italian singles chart.

 In 2018 Salmo makes appearances in the albums No Comment by Nitro and Enemy by Noyz Narcos, in the songs Chairaggione and Mick Check respectively.
 On 8 March Salmo announces the release of his fifth studio album, Playlist, and his first two concerts where it could be heard live.
 At PalaLottomatica in Rome on 16 December and at Mediolanum Forum in Assago on 22 December.
 The album was released on 9 November, consisting of 13 tracks, with guests such as Fabri Fibra, Nitro, NSTASIA, Sfera Ebbasta and Coez.
 The album was preceded by the release of the single 90min (21 September) and by an advertising campaign involving an exhibition in front of the Duomo in Milan where Salmo disguised himself as a homeless man.
 The advertising campaign also involved the publication of a promotional video on the Pornographic video sharing website, Pornhub.

 2019–2020: Machete Mixtape 4

 On 5 July 2019 Salmo released Machete Mixtape 4, a collaborative compilation album with many rappers (largely from Machete Empire Records roster) in which he participates and produces a large portion of the 18 song track-list.

 2021: Flop

 Three years after his previous album, Salmo released and album called Flop on 1 October 2021.
 On 22 July 2021 for the first time Salmo spoke about his new album in an interview with Radio 105.
 Flop was named in this way because Salmo considered it as his "worst album". in the next three days, flop was the most streamed album on Spotify.

 2022: Blocco 181

-Salmo appeared in an Italian movie called Blocco 181 in 2022, but none of his own music is included on it.
+Salmo appeared in an Italian series called Blocco 181 in 2022, but none of his own music is included on it.
 He stated he purposely did not want to include his music to keep it separate than his acting.